 - Always test your integration with real email addresses as some systems recognize fake emails.

 NOTE: Salesforce CRM allows 5 connections per application.
-This means that with Instapage you will be able to connect the same Salesforce account to 5 subaccounts.
-If you connect it to the 6th subaccount the oldest connection will be revoked.
+This means that with Instapage you will be able to connect the same Salesforce account to 5 workspaces.
+If you connect it to the 6th workspace the oldest connection will be revoked.

 This does not refer to how many pages you can integrate with the same Salesforce account, which is unlimited.